Josian2004/s3-portfolio/Individual/README.md

 ## Cultural Differences
 ### What are cultural differences?
 Cultural differences refer to the ways in which different cultures around the world have unique customs, beliefs, and ways of life.
 These differences can include things like language, dress, food, music, art, and religious practices.
 Cultural differences can also refer to the ways in which people from different cultures communicate, think, and view the world around them.
+(Cultural differences - Definition and more | THE-DEFINITION.COM, z.d.)

 ### Why is it important in Software Development?
 Cultural differences can play a role in software development in a number of ways.
 For example, people from different cultures may have different communication styles, which can affect how they work together on a team.
 They may also have different ideas about what constitutes good design or how to prioritize tasks.
 In some cases, cultural differences can lead to misunderstandings or conflicts within the team.